PROGRESS IN CYSTIC FIBROSIS: HOW CFTR MODULATORS ARE CHANGING LIVES FOR THE BETTER

 Cystic fibrosis (CF) is a rare genetic illness that affects less than 0.03% of the population.
 The disease is characterized by defects in the cystic fibrosis gene, which is responsible for creating the CFTR (cystic fibrosis transmembrane conductor) protein.
 Under usual circumstances, this protein forms part of the cell wall across many cell types and acts as a channel for chloride and bicarbonate to move in and out of the cell.
 In those with cystic fibrosis, the cystic fibrosis gene can be mutated in roughly 2000 different ways.
 This results in either dysfunctional CFTR protein production, faulty protein translocation to the cell membrane, complete protein loss or a combination of similar faults.

 Type of CF Gene Mutations.
-CF gene mutations have been structured and divided into five main classes, each of which point towards a specific group of CFTR protein dysfunction.
+CF gene mutations have been structured and divided into five main classes, each of which points towards a specific group of CFTR protein dysfunction.
 Class II mutations are the most frequent.
 However, an individual with CF can have a combination of them contributing to symptoms.
 Most currently available CF medications treat those with one or more copies of the Delta F508 (or Phe508del) mutation.
 This is the most common CF gene mutation, affecting between 70-90% of those with the disease who are usually of Caucasian descent.
 It pertains to the dysfunctional folding of the protein, resulting in a protein that cannot be used at all and that is usually prematurely destroyed before being incorporated into the cell membrane.[1]

 Learn more about cystic fibrosis here.